Resinchem/Ultimate-Bedside-Lamp/docs/index.md

 The firmware is written for a very specific set of hardware.
 If you decide to swap the display for a different model you found in a "miscellaneous electronics" drawer, congratulations!
 You’ve just been promoted to Lead Engineer of your own custom fork.

->While I admire the DIY spirit, I simply don’t have the bandwidth to maintain multiple versions of the firmware.
+>🛠️ **Please Note**<br>While I admire the DIY spirit, I simply don’t have the bandwidth to maintain multiple versions of the firmware.
 If you venture off-book, you are the Captain of that ship—I’ll be on the shore cheering you on, but I can't help you navigate the "Why is my screen mirrored and purple?" phase of the journey.
 {: .important }

 *If you use different hardware, you will need to fork this repository and modify the code yourself.
 See the [**Modifying the Firmware**](/modifications.md) section for more info.*